tox-dev/pipdeptree/README.rst

 ``pip freeze`` shows all dependencies as a flat list, finding out which are the top level packages and which packages do they depend on requires some effort.
-It can also be tedious to resolve conflicting dependencies because ``pip`` doesn't yet have true dependency resolution (more on this later).
-This utility tries to solve this problem.
+It can also be tedious to resolve conflicting dependencies because ``pip`` doesn't have true dependency resolution yet.
+Looks like soon it will get `one
+<https://github.com/pypa/pip/issues/6536>`_) but until then this
+utility tries to solve this problem of finding conflicting package installs.

 To some extent, this tool is inspired by ``lein deps :tree`` command of `Leiningen <http://leiningen.org/>`_.